worship and community

 Looking for a church community?
 Contact the Assistant Dean of Students for resources on church communities in Vancouver.

 Regent offers a spiritual direction program for students.
-Visit the Counselling page for more information.
+Visit the Living Well page for more information.

-Each September, students and their families, together with Regent faculty and staff, gather for a weekend retreat.
+Each September, students and their families, together with Regent faculty and staff, gather for a weekend retreat at RockRidge Canyon in Princeton, BC.
 It is here—in an atmosphere of relaxed fellowship, worship, prayer (and more than a little creative distraction!)—that the tone is set for the coming year.
 We encourage each of you to join us.

 We encourage all students and their families to join a community group at Regent.
 These groups are led by an appointed faculty and/or student leader.
 Each week they gather for one hour of fellowship and discussion following the Tuesday Chapel service.